Leonardo DiCaprio as Jay Gatsby, eagerly romantic millionaire and bootlegger

 How to Get the Look

-- Light pink pinstripe woven linen Brooks Brothers suit, consisting of:
+- Light pink pinstripe woven linen Brooks Brothers suit:

 - Single-breasted jacket with peak lapels, low 3-button stance, forward-slanting welted breast pocket, rear-slanting flapped hip pockets, 2-button turnback cuffs, and long single rear vent